Table of Contents

 When reading CSV, TryParse(ReadOnlySpan<T>, out TValue) is used to convert the CSV field into a .NET type instance.
 If parsing fails the converter returns false and the library throws an appropriate exception.

 When writing, TryFormat(Span<T>, TValue, out int) should attempt to write the value to the destination buffer.
 If the value was successfully written, the method returns true and sets the amount of written characters (or bytes).
 If the destination buffer is too small, the method returns false.
-In this case, the value of charsWritten and any data possibly written to the buffer are ignored.
+In this case, the value of charsWritten and any data possibly already written to the buffer are ignored.

 Custom converter